qiujunzhang03-7/GR5293-peft-medical-vqa/docs/REPORT.md

 4. **Greedy decoding only.** Sampling (beam search, nucleus) is not tested.
 This is a deliberate choice (reproducibility > performance) but may underestimate open-ended performance.

-### Open questions for Members 2 & 3
+### Open questions

 - **QLoRA expected delta.** Prior literature (Dettmers et al., 2023) reports <1 pp degradation from 4-bit quantization.
-If Member 2's QLoRA r=4 shows >3 pp degradation vs. our LoRA r=4, that is a signal to investigate normalization or calibration issues.
+If QLoRA r=4 shows >3 pp degradation vs. LoRA r=4, that is a signal to investigate normalization or calibration issues.
 - **DoRA training stability.** DoRA (Liu et al., 2024) claims faster convergence; worth checking if epoch 1 already exceeds LoRA epoch 3 at the same rank.
-- **Cross-method statistical tests.** Member 3 should compute paired bootstrap CIs not only vs. baseline but also for QLoRA vs. LoRA and DoRA vs. LoRA (and DoRA vs. QLoRA).
-The infrastructure is in place (see § 4.4).
+- **Cross-method statistical tests.** Future work should compute paired bootstrap CIs not only vs. baseline but also for QLoRA vs. LoRA and DoRA vs. LoRA (and DoRA vs. QLoRA).
+The infrastructure is in place.

 ---

-## 9. Reading list
+## 9. References

-The literature review notes are in `docs/literature_review/`.
-The six papers covered:

-- Hu et al. (2021) — LoRA
+- Hu et al. (2021).
+LoRA: Low-Rank Adaptation of Large Language Models. https://arxiv.org/abs/2106.09685
-- Dettmers et al. (2023) — QLoRA
+- Dettmers et al. (2023).
+QLoRA: Efficient Finetuning of Quantized LLMs. https://arxiv.org/abs/2305.14314
-- Liu et al. (2024) — DoRA
+- Liu et al. (2024).
+DoRA: Weight-Decomposed Low-Rank Adaptation. https://arxiv.org/abs/2402.09353
-- Lau et al. (2018) — VQA-RAD
+- Lau et al. (2018).
+A dataset of clinically generated visual questions and answers about radiology images (VQA-RAD).
+Scientific Data 5, 180251.
-- Li et al. (2023) — LLaVA-Med
+- Li et al. (2023).
+LLaVA-Med: Training a Large Language-and-Vision Assistant for Biomedicine in One Day. https://arxiv.org/abs/2306.00890
-- Wang et al. (2024) — Qwen2-VL technical report
+- Wang et al. (2024).
+Qwen2-VL: Enhancing Vision-Language Model's Perception of the World at Any Resolution. https://arxiv.org/abs/2409.12191

-Each note follows the same structure: citation, summary, mechanism, results, relevance to project, open questions / caveats.